mfornace/dask-jetstream/README.md

 ```

 ## Image creation from Ubuntu 16
 Reboot instance first.
-We should redo the pip installs to be conda sometime.
+We should redo the packages to be in a conda environment sometime.

 ```bash
 sudo apt update
 sudo dpkg --configure -a